Pocket Reduction Therapy

-The late stage of gum disease, periodontitis is not something that can be cured, but rather something that must be treated.
+The late stage of gum disease, periodontitis, is not something that can be cured, but rather something that must be treated.
 Because we can’t cure periodontitis, it’s best to avoid it altogether.
 What is the best way to avoid periodontitis?
-Stay on top of your oral hygiene habits, which means brushing and flossing at every single day.
+Stay on top of your oral hygiene habits, which means brushing and flossing at least every single day.
 Also, don’t forget to visit us at least once every six months for an oral examination and cleaning.

 What is Scaling?

-Scaling is the first part of the two part pocket reduction treatment.
+Scaling is the first part of the two-part pocket reduction treatment.
 The pockets of plaque that develop between your teeth and gums must be removed, and we do this using a dental scaling tool, we will also use ultrasonic scalers.
 Scaling tools are simply dental picks that are used to gently scrape matter off of the surface of your teeth.
-Ultrasonic scalers are a high tech solution that utilizes ultrasonic vibrations to break up and wash away.
+Ultrasonic scalers are a high-tech solution that utilizes ultrasonic vibrations to break up and wash away.

 The goal of scaling the roots of your teeth is to remove all of the bacterial residue and food particles from the pockets that have developed between your teeth and gums.
 Once the scaling has been completed, we can begin the second part of your pocket reduction treatment - root planing.